BemiHQ/bemi/docs/docs/postgresql/source-database.md

 +-------------+
 ```

-Note that changing the WAL level in PostgreSQL requires a restart.
-Changing from `replica` to `logical` won't break replication.
+### Setting WAL level to logical

+If your current WAL level is set to `replica`, you need to update it to `logical` and restart your PostgreSQL instance.
-It will just slightly increase the WAL volume (disk space and network traffic if there are replicas).
+Updating this value won't break replication, it will just slightly increase the WAL volume (disk space and network traffic if there are replicas).

-### Self-managed PostgreSQL
+#### Self-managed PostgreSQL

 Run the following SQL command to change the WAL level to `logical` and restart your database: